istanbuljs/nyc/docs/setup-coveralls.md

   }
   ```

-3. For private repos, add the environment variable `COVERALLS_REPO_TOKEN` to travis.
+3. For private repos, add the environment variable `COVERALLS_REPO_TOKEN` to Travis CI.

 4. add the following to your `.travis.yml`: